Caleb & Brown

 Highly liquid markets also see assets priced closer to the true market value.
 High levels of both supply and demand help to keep the buy and sell prices close together; the difference between the two is called the bid-ask spread.

 This pricing concept represents the difference between the highest price a buyer is willing to pay for an asset and the lowest price that a seller is ready to sell at.
 The spread is collected as a fee by the market maker, which more often is an exchange facilitating the trade.
 The size of the bid-ask spread is determined by liquidity – a direct factor of the number of buyers and sellers in the market.
 The more buyers and sellers, the greater the liquidity and the tighter the spread.
+The ask (the price you can buy the asset for) will always be higher than the bid (the price you can sell the asset for).

 All things considered, traders will generally seek liquid markets as they are associated with lower risk and higher stability; the bid-ask spread is less likely to increase as a result of their trade, which can leave them losing value as the trade fills.

-How Much Liquidity Should a Crypto Have?
+How Much Liquidity Should a Crypto Asset Have?

 Unfortunately, there is no perfect answer for how much liquidity a cryptocurrency should have.
 This is because it largely depends on the investor and their risk appetite, as well as a crypto asset and its supply and demand.
 As a rule of thumb, more established cryptocurrencies tend to have more liquidity, and newer and more speculative cryptocurrencies tend to have less liquidity.